Thursday, December 12, 2024

 The magenta-clad co-owner covered the microphone of his headset.
 "Yeah.
 Hurry up, what is it?"

 "I'm Alicia 'The Goon' Winthrop."
-The man in charge of backstage gave her a quick nod.
-The young rookie pushed through a group of wrestlers in various states of civilian clothes and ring attire and took her mark and watched the action in the ring unfold on a nearby monitor.
+Allen gave her a quick nod as she pushed through a group of wrestlers in various states of civilian clothes and ring attire.
+Alicia took her mark and watched the action unfold on a nearby monitor.

-Kendra Terminus ran across the ring holding a ladder, smashing into two of her opponents and sending them hard to the mat.
-Oh, right: Lillian Baxter and Texas Rose were the other ones involved.
+Kendra Terminus sprinted across the ring holding a ladder, smashing into two of her opponents and sending them hard to the mat.
+Oh, right: Lillian Baxter and Texas Rose were the other two.
 Kendra dropped the ladder, clutching her forearm and chest, having not fully escaped the impact unscathed.
-In raced the Shieldbreaker from behind, who dropped low and threw her shoulder into the back of Kendra's knee with a chop block.
-The woman with purple and white hair dropped to the mat clutching at her leg, writhing in pain.
+In raced Shieldbreaker Mazenda from behind, who dropped low and threw her shoulder into the back of Kendra's knee with a chop block.
+The former Queen of Queens champion with purple and white hair dropped to the mat clutching her leg, writhing in pain.

-Alicia's main card debut would have to be delayed while they brought out the stretchers.
-The former hockey player spent the extra minutes pacing backstage while the gathered crowd of wrestlers backstage filtered back to the locker rooms.
-The rookie peeked through the curtain again.
-Everyone was out of the wreckage and the ringside area had been cleaned up.
-They'd be calling her down to the ring any minute.
-She regretted finishing the entire bottle of H-Twenty in the car.
+Alicia's main card debut would have to be delayed while medical personnel rolled out the stretchers.
+Anxious minutes passed in silence as the rookie paced in a tight circle around her mark while the crowd of wrestlers backstage filtered back to the locker rooms.
+She checked the monitor.
+It looked like everyone had been pulled out of the debris and the ringside area had been cleaned up.
+Alicia regretted finishing the entire bottle of H-Twenty on the drive to the arena.
 Then she almost really regretted it.

 "Minutes?" asked Alicia.